IN THIS SECTION:

 This painting was made by Maese Pedro in the 16th century.
 The central image is occupied by a whitish body of Jesus, tied by the hands, with the purple mantle open and knotted at the waist, and the crown of thorns.
 Behind him we see a soldier with classical features and another male figure, with a turban and long beard, who brings forward his hand to place a rod, like a scepter, in the hands of Jesus.

 It is an anonymous painting of the late eighteenth century depicting the Apostle St. Peter with his attributes.
-He appears as an older man, with little hair and a trimmed beard, with a curious dimple on his chin.
+He appears as an elderly man, elderly man, with sparse hair and a trimmed beard, and a distinctive dimple on his chin.
 It can be considered as a model of the numerous apostolates that the great painters of the time made for different churches.

 This is an interesting sculpture, of small size, of the Immaculate Conception. made in the second half of the 17th century.
 The Virgin appears with her hands joined in an attitude of prayer.
 She is dressed in a golden tunic with rich vegetal decoration and a blue mantle dotted with stars.
 His head tilts down slightly to lose his gaze in the distance.
 It rests on a pedestal of angels’ heads with the moon at its feet.
 Below, a fierce dragon opens its jaws.
 This work has a clear influence of the Immaculate Conception of the sculptor Juan Martínez Montañés, popularly known as “la cieguecita”, which is located in the Cathedral of Seville.